-They brave the depths of the sewers beneath our communities, encountering rats, roaches, dark passages and rank smells.
-We’re talking about a day in the life of SEH field expert, Paul Kubesh, and other inflow and infiltration (I&I) technicians who setup flow monitoring instruments in your community's sanitary sewer collection system.
+They brave the depths of our sewers, encountering rats, roaches, dark passages and rank smells.
+We’re talking about a day in the life of SEH's senior lead Inflow and infiltration (I&I) technician, Paul Kubesh, and other I&I field experts who set up flow monitoring instruments in your community's sanitary sewer collection system.

 A confined space is defined as any space that is large enough and so configured that a person can bodily enter and perform assigned work, has limited or restricted means for entry or exit and is not designed for continuous employee occupancy.
 In general, the atmosphere must be constantly monitored for sufficient levels of oxygen, and the presence of hydrogen sulfide gas, carbon monoxide gas and lower explosive limit levels.

-Traffic is another safety issue and SEH field experts manage traffic on most projects.
-"We may only be at one location for a half-hour or longer depending on the size of the pipe, so we take care of the traffic throughout the entire process," says Kubesh.
-"Because we are a moving system, we get traffic plans from the city and then manage the setup and tear down.”
+Traffic is another important safety issue, and one SEH field experts manage on most projects.
+"We may only be at one location for 30 minutes depending on the size of the pipe, so we take care of traffic throughout the entire process," says Paul.
+"Because we are a moving system, we get traffic plans from the cities we're working with, then manage the set up and tear down.”

 When SEH field experts are ready to install flow meters, they make sure they have the essential field safety gear and equipment.
 Here’s a checklist of the recommended gear to help them do their job safely, or make it easier:

 Additional field gear includes, but is not limited to:

 Now prepared with the recommended safety gear and a plan, they’re ready to venture to the project site and begin the meter installation.
 When they arrive at the first project site, what’s next?
 These are the field procedures followed: